 - Violate or breach any provision of the Terms and Conditions.

-- Copy, modify, create a derivative work of, reverse engineer, reverse assemble or otherwise attempt to discover any source code or software used in connection with this Website or obtain unauthorized access to this Website.
+- Copy, modify, create a derivative work of, reverse engineer, reverse assemble or otherwise attempt to discover any source code or software used in connection with the Websites or obtain unauthorized access to the Websites.

 - Use any content or other information to, in whole or in part, create a likelihood of confusion, to misrepresent any fact, or to deceive others in any form or by any means.

-- Copy, modify, reuse, rent, lease, distribute, republish, retransmit, sell, lend, assign or transfer any content of this Website.
+- Copy, modify, reuse, rent, lease, distribute, republish, retransmit, sell, lend, assign or transfer any content of the Websites.